MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-start.md

 1. Select **+ New app user**.
 A panel will open on the right hand side of the screen.

 1. Select **+ Add an app**.
-A list of all the application registrations in your Azure AD tenant is shown.
+A list of all the application registrations in your Microsoft Entra tenant is shown.
 Proceed to select the application name from the list of registered apps.

  1. Under **Business unit**, in the drop down box, select your environment as the business unit.